Hartigan And Kalms Win Conference Championships In The 100-Yard Freestyle

-Matt Leach enters his fifth season at the University of Wyoming.
+Matt Leach enters his sixth season at the University of Wyoming.
 Before the 2011-12 season, he was named associate head coach of the Cowboy and Cowgirl swimming teams.
 Leach brings extensive experience and knowledge of collegiate swimming, and works specifically with the sprint swimmers.
 He has helped head coach Tom Johnson in leading the Cowboys and Cowgirls to their best finishes in school history at the Mountain West Championships.
-Leach has also helped lead Cowgirls to four-consecutive top-three finishes at the MW Championships and a second place finish at the Mountain Pacific Sports Federation Championships.
+Leach has also helped lead Cowgirls swimming to their four-consecutive top-three finishes at the MW Championships and a second place finish at the Western Athletic Conference Championships.

-In 2012-13, Leach lead sophomore Adam Kalms to a trio of conference championships.
-He also helped Kalms earn honorable Mention All-America honors after a successful run at the NCAA Championships.
-Leach also mentored Second Team All-MPSF performers Jeff Frey and Ethan Griffel.
+In 2012-13, Leach lead Kalms to a trio of conference championships.
+He also helped Kalms earn Honorable Mention All-America honors after a successful run at the NCAA Championships.
+Leach also coached Second Team All-MPSF performers Jeff Frey and Ethan Griffel.
 On the women's side Leach mentored Morgan Hartigan, as she earned All-MW honors in 50 and 100 freestyle and the 100 breaststroke.